RISC-KC/basic_rv32s/README.md

 ⚠️ Notes
 - 46F_5SP architecture was designed to be implemented on FPGA.
 So some modules have turned to Syncrhonous modules.
 This made some hazards.
 Please be aware of these which is written in issues.
-- Since the Exception Detector logic and CSR File has been changed to Synchronous, **PTH now consumes about 10 Clock cycles.**
+- Since the Exception Detector logic and CSR File have been changed to Synchronous, **PTH now consumes about 10 Clock cycles.**
 - CSR configurations are same as 43F architecture.
-- To run C program, the bypass logic between Instruction Memory and Data Memory is required (since the toolchain linker devide the ROM and RAM address map.).
+- To run C program, the bypass logic between Instruction Memory and Data Memory is required (since the toolchain linker divides the ROM and RAM address map.).
 Please check the core design in `fpga/` for running C program on our SoC.

 For each module's logic description, go to `documents/theories_and_logics/modules_and_signals/` for more information.
 **Each module has its own logic behavior documentations which includes I/O signals, Logics and Note.**